paxx12/SnapmakerU1-Extended-Firmware/docs/klipper_includes.md

 ## Important Notes

-- All `.cfg` files in the `klipper/` folder are automatically included.
+- All `.cfg` files in the `extended/klipper/` folder are automatically included
-- All `.cfg` files in the `moonraker/` folder are automatically included.
+- All `.cfg` files in the `extended/moonraker/` folder are automatically included
-- Configuration files persist across reboots.
+- Configuration files persist across reboots
-- Placeholder files (`00_keep.cfg`) are automatically created in both folders with helpful comments.
-- Do not modify or remove the `00_keep.cfg` placeholder files.
+- Do not modify or remove the `00_keep.cfg` placeholder files
-- Test changes carefully to avoid breaking the printer configuration.
+- Test changes carefully to avoid breaking the printer configuration
-- Invalid configuration will prevent Klipper/Moonraker from starting.
+- Invalid configuration will prevent Klipper/Moonraker from starting

-## Recovery from Moonraker Issues
+## Recovery from Extended Firmware Configuration Issues

 If you break Moonraker with an invalid configuration, the printer will not connect to WiFi on next boot.

 To recover:

-1. Create an empty file named `moonraker-recover.txt` on a USB stick
+1. Create an empty file named `extended-recover.txt` on a USB stick
 2. Insert the USB stick into the printer
 3. Restart the printer
-4. The Moonraker configuration folder will be backed up to `moonraker.bak`
+4. The configuration folder will be backed up to `extended.bak`
-5. Moonraker will start with a fresh configuration
+5. The printer will start with a fresh configuration
-6. Remove the USB stick and the `moonraker-recover.txt` file will be automatically deleted
+6. Remove the USB stick and the `extended-recover.txt` file will be automatically deleted